K3 Insights

 Employers should analyse their workforce profile now:

-What additional leave hours will accrue under the new framework?
+• What additional leave hours or leave payments will arise under the new framework?

 2. Start Your Preparation Now